paradroid001/Myriad/README.md

 6. The situation with handles is a bit unweildy if you just want a big vector full of all your handles, of all different types.
 Makes pointers seem far better.
 Is there a better way?
 7. We don't seem to be checking for errors when loading textures, fonts, etc (so the !success path in AssetManager will never get executed?).
 There's also a note to say a delete in the texture provider destructor causes a segfault: should get to the bottom of this beforer too long.
 For textures, we don't look like we're doing anything for UnloadTexture - should we be?
 We also have max textures and max fonts, and the idea of invalid handles: are we using these?
 We should really be configuring them elsewhere, probably not in assetmanager.h.
 Textures are also hardcoded to load res/carrot.png
 8. The asset manager is going to end up with a lot of repeated code for each asset type.

+Restructure:
+0. Update zig, raylib, spdlog.
+1. Put spdlog, raylib, json, flecs? in their own shared libraries.
+Not sure flecs is used right now, and StaticTypeInfo can probably be deleted.
+Make sure this still compiles and runs on all platforms.
+2. Move includes into their own directory - this should be anything an external program needs to include.
+Only cpp and internal headers should be in src.
+3. The logging situation is ridiculous.
+There should be a standard logging interface, and you can plug providers into it, and configure them to act at different logging levels.